apache/shardingsphere/docs/document/content/user-manual/shardingsphere-scaling/build.en.md

           type: # Algorithm type.
 Options: TPS
           props: # Algorithm properties
             tps: # TPS property.
 Available for types: TPS
-      streamChannel: # Algorithm of channel that connect producer and consumer, used for input and output
+      streamChannel: # Algorithm of channel that connect producer and consumer, used for input and output.
+If it's not configured, then system will use MEMORY type
         type: # Algorithm type.
 Options: MEMORY
         props: # Algorithm properties
           block-queue-size: # Property: data channel block queue size.
 Available for types: MEMORY